Flashrob/xendit-master/api/README.md

 2. Create a new DB by running `createdb <DB name> -U <your username>`
 3. Add your credentials to the `local.yml` files
 4. Run `CREATE EXTENSION pgcrypto;` in psql
+5. Exist psql and run `yarn migrate up` once your DB is setup and the credential files are in order

 If Step 2 does not work, please create the db manually via psql